Mangalis0/Zindi-Regression-Hackathon/README.md

   #### 2.4.5 Model pipeline

+  Linear, Lasso and Ridge Regression
+  Decision Tree Regressor
+  Random Forest, Gradient Boosting, Bagging, AdaBoost Regressors XGB, LGBM, Cat Boost Regressors

+### 2.5 Model selection

 The moment we’ve all been waiting for!

 We trained 6 different regression models and discovered that CatBoostRegressor returned the highest score, with a value of 720.82.